haili042/myJSnote/README.md

 # myJSnote
-This is my reading note on Professional JavaScript for Web Developer 3rd Edition, and i have also put some pratics code on it~
+This is my note, and I have also put some pratics code on it~

+learning
+- javaScript
+- CSS3
+- Less
+- ES6
+- CMD
+- AMD
+- Angular
+- React
+- JQuery